MTG/MGPHot-audio/README.md

 ```

 ## License

-Code and index definitions are released for **research and non‑commercial use**.
+Code and extended metadatada are released for **non‑commercial use**.
 See the `LICENSE` file for details.